52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 REpurpose

-1. Take anything you’ve revised and share it again — in a newsletter, a series of new social posts, on a podcast
+1. Take anything you’ve revised and share it again — in a newsletter, a series of new social posts, or on a podcast

 2. An old email sequence and freshen it up